-We serve the culturally and ethnically diverse communities of Astoria, Long Island City, Sunnyside, Jackson Heights, East Elmhurst, Woodside, Elmhurst, and Corona.
-With the completion of our new Ambulatory Pavilion adjacent to our hospital, and an increase in the number of physicians, we are able to offer more to a larger segment of the Queens population.
+We serve the culturally and ethnically diverse communities of Queens.
+With the completion of the new Ambulatory Pavilion adjacent to our hospital, and an increase in the number of physicians, we are able to offer more to a larger segment of the Queens population.

 We serve our community by promoting good health.
 We offer a wide range of events, such as free health screenings, including blood pressure, diabetes, and breast cancer.
 We provide free classes, informative lectures, and panel discussions on important health issues, and we also have support groups for patients and caregivers.
 Our solid partnerships with a wide range of community organizations enhance our outreach and ability to meet the needs of our neighbors.

 Through a number of programs, Mount Sinai Queens is able to provide quality inpatient and outpatient health care, and proactively promote good health and wellness.

 - Breast Health Program: This program provides annual clinical breast exams, mammograms, and other diagnostic services, including biopsies, Pap tests and pelvic exams, for uninsured and underinsured women 40 years of age and older.

 - Colorectal Cancer Screening: This program provides free colorectal cancer screening and education to men and women 50 years of age and older who are uninsured or underinsured with limited income.

 - Stay Well Program: This program provides monthly blood pressure screenings at local senior centers and community events.